 The role of the school’s Governing Body is to provide a strategic steer and to support and challenge the school by:

 Governors meet once per term as a full body.
 Most of their work is done through committees which also meet termly.
-There are four standing committees and their responsibilities are outlined below (these are not exhaustive lists);
+There are four main committees and their responsibilities are outlined below (these are not exhaustive lists);

 All members of the Governing Body serve on at least one of these latter three committees.